roldel/local_RAG/Tasklist.md

   - **Ollama Service:**
     - Use the official Ollama project Docker image.
     - Expose API endpoints for embedding conversion and LLM processing.
-    - Configure ChromaDB within this container.
   - **Web Service:**
     - Use a Python:Alpine image.
     - Set up environment variables for Django, API endpoints, and network communication.
+    - Integrate ChromaDB within this container for vector storage and retrieval.
 - Map appropriate ports and set up inter-container networking.

 ### Container Environment Files